How do I qualify for an exemption from the fee for not having health coverage?

 - You don’t need to apply for an exemption.
 This is true even if you file a return in order to get a refund of money withheld from your paycheck.
 You won’t have to make the shared responsibility payment.

-If you have a gap in coverage of less than 3 months, or you are not lawfully present in the U.S.:
+If you have a gap in coverage of less than 3 months, or you're not lawfully present in the U.S.:

 - You don’t need to apply for an exemption.
-This will be handled when you file your taxes.
+This will be handled when you file your federal tax return.

-What happens if I don't pay the fine?
+What happens if I don't pay the fee?

-The IRS will hold back the amount of the fine from any future tax refunds.
-There are no liens, levies, or criminal penalties for failing to pay the fine.
+The IRS will hold back the amount of the fee from any future tax refunds.
+There are no liens, levies, or criminal penalties for failing to pay the fee.

-If I am unemployed, do I have to pay the fine?
+If I am unemployed, do I have to pay the fee?